trychlos/pwix-modal-info/README.md

 Known parameters are:

-- `enabled`: whether the button should be enabled, defaulting to true
+- `enabled`: whether the button should be enabled, defaulting to true, or a function which will receive these same parameters, and must return such a true|false value

 - `classButton`: the classes to be set on the button instead of the `btn-sm btn-primary` default